 On the exterior front of the pack there’s an outer pocket, as is typically found in most backpacks today.
 The pocket is made of the same sturdy Dyneema fabric as the rest of the pack, complete with 3 small holes at the bottom for draining moisture.
-I use this most often as place to put my Camelbak bladder.
+I most often use this pocket as a place to put my Camelbak bladder.

 It’s also a convenient place to store a water bottle.
 For example, if I’m on a very short trip (or not a genuine hike at all) it’s a good place to shove a single water bottle without throwing off the pack’s balance.
 Likewise, if both side pockets are in use, then it’s a great place for a third container.
-Over time you’ll find yourself packing the Daybreak in any number of different ways to suit your needs for the day.
+Over time you’ll find yourself packing the Daybreak in any number of different ways to suit your needs.

 Over the top of the outer front pocket you’ll find your traditional, cross threaded shock cord.
 I rarely use this, but see its benefit as a place to stow a bulky outer layer.
-It can even hold a foam sleeping pad (like my ThermaRest Z Lite) for a fast and light overnight trip.
+It can even hold a foam sleeping pad for a fast and light overnight trip.